What Does a Jordan Dead Sea Trip Actually Cost?

 - Ma’in Hot Springs: Approximately JOD 15-25 (USD 21-35) for day access to natural thermal pools, located roughly 30 minutes from the Dead Sea resort area.

-- Baptism Site of Jesus (Al-Maghtas): Approximately JOD 3-5 (USD 4-7) for entry; a UNESCO World Heritage Site 10 kilometers north of the Dead Sea resort zone.
+- Baptism Site of Jesus (Al-Maghtas): 12 JOD for foreign visitors, 5 JOD for visitors from other Arab nationalities, and 3 JOD for Jordanians; a UNESCO World Heritage Site 10 kilometers north of the Dead Sea resort zone.

-- Mount Nebo: Approximately JOD 2-3 (USD 3-4) for entry; a biblical viewpoint roughly 40 minutes from the Dead Sea.
+- Mount Nebo: 3 JOD for foreign visitors and 0.5 JOD for Jordanians; a biblical viewpoint roughly 40 minutes from the Dead Sea.

 - Spa and therapeutic treatments: Resort spa treatments range from approximately USD 50-150 per session for services such as Dead Sea mud wraps, mineral baths, and body scrubs.